What are the Rules for the 100M Sprint?

-Sprinters running 100 meters usually use starting blocks and must stay in their lanes.
+Sprinters must stay in their lane.

 The 100-meter sprint is an exciting event.
 One of the truest forms of human competition, sprinters must run in a straight line as fast as possible.
 The winner of the 100-meter sprint is the first runner to cross the finish line.
+Competition rules for the 100-meter sprint are governed by the International Association of Athletics Federations (IAAF).

 Advertisement